formsandflows/PACo/Canvas components/PACo_CommandBar_Item_A.md

 # PACo_CommandBar_Item_A

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://user-images.githubusercontent.com/35654198/235982444-ff55c19b-41fd-4bba-aa9f-5037f2296c2a.png)

-This PACo canvas component is responsive.
 The width of the canvas component instance must be configured as: `Self.cmp_Width`

 ## Custom properties